 13. Introduce water through Part 13, Inlet Rubber Tube.
 Fill Flow Meter Assembly (part 8) ¾ full.
 This level should be maintained through the duration of the test.
 Set the timer and begin operation.

 How to Use the Ro-Tap Sieve Shaker with a Wet Testing Kit:

 1) Reduce Sample to small test sieve size sample

 a.
-Generally, what will fit in an 8” full-height collection pan for aggregate samples
+Generally, this means the amount that will fit in an 8” full-height collection pan for

 b.
 If the material is wet in a 5-gallon pail, cone and quarter the sample to a

 manageable size.
-May have to do this multiple times.
+You may have to do this multiple times.
 If the material is dry and

 in a 5-gallon pail, use a 16:1 reducer or similar

 c.
-Use a small tabletop/laboratory sample splitter to get testing sample to the
+Use a small tabletop/laboratory sample splitter to get the testing sample to the

 2) Weigh the wet sample.
 Record the weight.